Abbreviations : Report Help

 The monopartite 3.2 kb genome of grapevine red blotch virus is significantly longer than those of other monopartite geminiviruses, which range from 2.7 to 3.0 kb.
 Its genomic organization is unlike that of other geminiviruses, with virion and complementary sense ORFs that have no homologues in members of the other genera in the family.

 The genome of grapevine red blotch virus has three ORFs in the virion sense strand (V1, V2, and V3) and three in the complementary sense strand (C1, C2, and C3) (Figure 1.Grablovirus).
 By analogy with mastreviruses, the C1 and C2 ORFs likely encode the replication-associated protein (Rep) from a spliced transcript, and RepA is encoded from the unspliced C1 transcript (Krenz et al., 2014).
 C3 is entirely embedded in the C1 ORF in the same reading frame.
 Based on its position in the genome and sequence identity with other geminiviruses, the V1 ORF is predicted to encode the grablovirus coat protein.
 Likewise, by analogy with other geminiviruses, the V2 and V3 ORFs may encode movement proteins (Sudarshana et al., 2015).
 Grabloviruses have the v-ori nonanucleotide motif TAATATTAC.

 Grapevine red blotch virus is known to infect only Vitis vinifera (grapevine).

-Nucleotide sequence identity: isolates sharing <80% genome-wide pairwise identity with members of accepted grablovirus species should be classified as members of distinct species.
+Nucleotide sequence identity: isolates sharing <80% genome-wide pairwise identity with members of grablovirus species should be classified as members of a distinct species.
 This is a tentative species demarcation criterion that will need to be reassessed as additional grablovirus sequences become available.

 Support for preparation of the Online Report and Report Summaries has been provided by: